SUSE/caasp-cli/README.md

 # CaaS Platform CLI

-This is the command line client for interacting with a CaaS Platform cluster.
+This is the command line client for interacting with a CaaS Platform cluster (v1, v2 and v3 only).

 ## Supported commands